Learn how to cook couscous! Toss this tiny pasta with herbs and lemon to make a simple side dish, or try one of the couscous recipes suggested below.

 Once you’ve cooked your couscous, you have all sorts of options for using it!
 Here are a few of my favorites:

 - Serve it as a side dish.
-Below, you’ll find my favorite way to prepare it as a simple side dish.
-I dress it up with herbs, lemon juice, pine nuts, and olive oil to make a bright, healthy pilaf.
+Below, you’ll find my favorite way to prepare this tiny pasta as a simple side dish.
+I toss it with herbs, lemon juice, pine nuts, and olive oil to make a bright, refreshing pilaf.
 It pairs nicely with any protein, vegetable main dish, or soup!

 - Top it with a stew.
 Traditional Moroccan couscous is often served with stewy seasonal vegetables, and I adore this preparation.
-Find my riff on North African tagine on page 207 of Love and Lemon Every Day!
+Find my riff on North African tagine on page 207 of Love & Lemons Every Day!

 - Herbed Farro